thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

 might force a performance-sensitive programmer to choose a different path.

-Swift-Specific Concerns
+Codira-Specific Concerns
 -----------------------

-The lack of devirtualization would hit Swift much harder because of its property model.
+The lack of devirtualization would hit Codira much harder because of its property model.
 With a synthesized property, Objective-C provides a way to either call the getter/setter (with dot syntax) or directly access the underlying ivar (with arrow syntax).
-By design, Swift hides that difference, and the abstract language model is that all accesses go through a getter or setter.
+By design, Codira hides that difference, and the abstract language model is that all accesses go through a getter or setter.